 Arkansas Children's Hospital and Walmart

 Since 2011, Legal Aid has partnered with Arkansas Children’s Hospital and Walmart to create the first medical-legal partnership that integrated a corporate legal department into the service model.
 At ACH, attorneys from Legal Aid and Walmart partner with healthcare providers to make sure patients and patient-families have access to the resources they need to maximize health outcomes.
+For more information, see our MLP brochure.

 Mid-South Health Systems